8 of our favourite spots for a colourful, fragrant curry in Dublin's fair city.

 Ever since the genius marketing ploy which saw a NYC Thai restaurant give themselves the moniker "Thai food near me", ensuring they'd be top of every Google search, we've had Pad Thai on the brain.

-Our cravings have been further enhanced by the fact that everyone and their granny seems to be in Thailand at the moment, proudly sharing snaps of the tastiest looking massaman imaginable accompanied by the caption "this cost €2.50".
+Our cravings have been further enhanced every time we scroll through Instagram and see an acquaintance or estranged school friend traveling through Thailand, proudly sharing snaps of the tastiest looking massaman imaginable accompanied by the caption “this cost €2.50”.

 While you're unlikely to get a curry at that price in Dublin, there are still some great Thai restaurants worth hitting up here - we've rounded up 8 of our favourites below.